Deportation Defense Guide

 Because you are creating a record before the Immigration Judge.
 If you lose, and then hire a new and better attorney to appeal the Judge’s decision, he will be saddled with the record of proceedings that you, or your inexpensive attorney, created before the Judge.
 The record of proceedings consists of the transcript of the hearing and the exhibits, including copies of any applications submitted on your behalf.
 If you do not make a good record before the Judge, it may be difficult for your new deportation attorney to win your appeal.

-Even if an Immigration Judge finds you deportable, there are various forms of relief from deportation including:
+Below are various forms of relief from deportation including:

 The Board of Immigration Appeals (BIA) is located in Falls Church, Virginia.
 The BIA never sees nor hears from you.
 They only see the printed record, the decision of the Immigration Judge and the attorneys’ legal briefs.
 If the BIA rules against you and you finally decide to hire a great immigration attorney to take your case to Federal Court, the court must rely on the record of proceedings.
 You never get the chance to testify in court.
 With this in mind, use the information contained in the following articles and links to help you avoid deportation, and become a permanent resident of the United States.